jmcnamara/XlsxWriter/dev/docs/source/working_with_autofilters.rst

         # Check for rows that match the filter.
         if region == 'East':
-            # Row matches the filter, no further action required.
+            # Row matches the filter, display the row as normal.
             pass
         else:
             # We need to hide rows that don't match the filter.